 One for the road… What are you unafraid of?

-We live in the age of anxiety and fear.
+We live in an age of anxiety and fear.
 I am afraid of being fearful.
-Recently I re visited the image of seated Buddha from Mathura School.
+Recently I re-visited the image of a seated Buddha from Mathura School.
 His hand is raised in Abhaya Mudra symbolising – fearlessness.
 It is such a reassuring image.
-I have a coffee mug with the famous Churchill slogan, ’Keep calm and carry on’, a good everyday reminder.
+I have a coffee mug with the famous Churchill slogan, ’Keep calm and carry on, a good everyday reminder.